e-n-f/unixio/README.md

 Creates an I/O buffer for reads and writes to the specified stream (file descriptor, abstract, or memory).
 Adds convenience functions for reading and writing text to and from the specified stream.

+Note that there is a global reference to all Files that have not been closed, so that they can be flushed if necessary as the process is exiting.

 ## try { fp = unixio.fopen(name, mode); }

 Opens a file for buffered character I/O in the manner of `fopen`.